Subho-n5/arduino/sound_sensing_led/README.md

-This project senses the music/sound and based on the sound variances leads the led to blink.
+This project senses the music/sound and based on the analog sound variances the led will blink.

-NOTE: Here 5V led is considered.
+NOTE: Here 3V led is considered with a maximum voltage of 5v from arduino .